CodaCodr/blog-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog thing
 ---

+### This is a test

+And so is this.